Rakeshpavan333/unix_pro/README.md

 The primary objective of this project is to implement a tool to easily build datasets.
 A bash scipt that can build labeled datasets (either raw image, or processed CSV/TXT ) for training Machine Learning, Deep Learning and Convolutional neural network models and other research oriented purposes .

 ## Usage
-*

-* Then run the shell script as follows:
+* Run the shell script as follows:
 ```bash
 bash project.sh
 ```